Introduction to Auger Analysis

 Scanning Auger microscopy (SAM) is also known as Auger electron spectroscopy (AES).
-In this technique, the sample surface is bombarded with a high energy (3 – 10 kV) primary electron beam, which results in the emission of secondary, backscattered and Auger electrons from the area of bombardment and these can be readily detected and analyzed.
+In this technique, the sample surface is bombarded with a primary electron beam (3 to 25 keV), which results in the emission of secondary, backscattered and Auger electrons from the area of bombardment, and these can be readily detected and analyzed.
 The secondary and backscattered electrons are used for imaging purposes similar to scanning electron microscopy (SEM).
 The Auger electrons are emitted at discrete energies that are characteristic of the elements present on the sample surface.
 The characteristic energies of the Auger electrons are such that only the electrons from the outer 0.5 to 5 nm can escape and be detected.
-This makes SAM an extremely surface sensitive technique and the analysis volume is typically 106 to 108 times smaller than that excited in SEM/EDX analysis.
+This makes SAM an extremely surface sensitive technique and, combined with high spatial resolution, the analysis volume is typically 106 to 108 times smaller than that excited in SEM/EDX analysis.
 All elements in the periodic table, except hydrogen and helium, can be detected and their concentration can be determined.
-Applications of SAM include materials characterization, thin film analysis, corrosion product chemistry, failure analysis, particle identification for semiconductor and thin film head manufacturing, and mineral chemistry.
+The detection limit is typically 500 to 2000 ppm depending on the element.

 Selected Applications in Industry: